ZIMO-Elektronik/MDU/README.md

 | Data (CRC)      | 1-byte CRC8                                   |
 | Acknowledgement | Bit timings are not supported                 |

 With the help of a Config-Transfer-Rate command, the transmission speed can be adapted to the decoder by setting the bit timings.
 The exact times for one bit, zero bit, ackreq bit and ack bit can be found in the [bit timings](#bit-timings).
-If a decoder does not support the selected transmission speed, an acknowledgement must be sent in channel2.
+If a decoder does not support the selected transmission speed, an acknowledgement must be sent in channel 2.

 ### Binary-Search
 | Command phase   | Description                        |